 Skadden’s environmental practice has extensive experience helping clients achieve strategic resolutions of contested, high-stakes contamination, regulatory and enforcement matters, often achieving summary dismissal or an early and favorable settlement.
-Our attorneys represent clients on environmental matters in federal and state trial courts and appellate courts, before federal and state administrative agencies, and in alternative dispute resolution proceedings nationwide.
+Our attorneys represent clients on environmental matters in federal and state trial courts and appellate courts, before federal and state administrative agencies, and in alternative dispute resolution proceedings nationwide and internationally.
 Environmental litigation frequently raises substantive and political issues outside of the courtroom, and we help our clients control the debate on these issues, working with them from the policy perspective and in their relations with the regulatory, business, environmental and local communities.
 We consistently develop and implement litigation approaches designed to aggressively and strategically resolve matters in a manner that achieves our clients’ business needs and objectives.

 Cleanup and Toxic Tort Litigation